 BEST PRACTICE ASPIRATIONAL Currently promoted Best Management Practices Innovative pasture management practices that require further validation Independent management of less resilient grazing land types Description: Pasture management strategy based on all grazing land types.
 All grazing land types fenced where practical and appropriate.
 Pasture monitoring is conducted across multiple land types at critical times and results are used to make decisions on stocking rates and supplement programs to maintain an acceptable level of ground cover.
-Soil testing of different land types are then followed where appropriate.
+Maintaining above 50% ground cover in the late dry season and increasing frequency of 3P grasses.
+Soil testing of different land types and recommended fertiliser regimes are then followed where appropriate.
 Water infrastructure is appropriate for paddock size and carrying capacity and minimises uneven grazing and sacrifice zones around water points.
 New watering points are established when cattle are excluded from existing watering sources by fencing to land type.
 Seasonal spelling.
 Adoption of holistic resource management systems such as time controlled grazing.
 Monitoring grass: legume ratios (ie. 60:40).
 Provide feed supplements to improve animal nutrition and utilise dry (lignified) standing feed.
 Provide feed supplements to alleviate potentially damaging grazing pressure.
 Females managed in classified groups according to pregnancy status, cows, maiden heifers, first calf heifers and placed in specific paddocks according to nutritional requirements.
 Bulls have access to females for a restricted time based on calving in the middle of the Green Date (ie. the date at which to expect a rain event of two inches or more over three consecutive days).
-Shelter (for example timber belts, non-boggy terrain and ridgelines) is available in adverse weather.
 Property specific - independent management all grazing land types Description: All B Class practices implemented.
 Stocking rates are based on consideration of longer term climatic data for all grazing land types.
-Long-term carrying capacity is known for all grazing land types but stocking rates are adjusted seasonally to achieve ground cover targets (ie. maintaining at least 90% of ground cover all year round).
+Long-term carrying capacity is known for all grazing land types but stocking rates are adjusted seasonally to achieve ground cover targets (ie. 90% of grazing land to maintain above 70% ground cover in the late dry season, with a high frequency of 3P grasses).
 Soil testing is georeferenced and monitoring sites established for each land type.
 Nutrient deficiencies remedied based on soil tests and subsequent professional recommendations.
 Stock requirements seldom exceed pasture availability.
 Seasonally tailored supplement programs match results of soil tests, faecal NIRS sampling, pasture monitoring or blood samples.
 Improved pastures are sown specifically for heifers and sale stock (steers and cull females).
 Paddocks are subdivided into areas that optimise resource utilisation.
 Joining, weaning and stock sales are planned around seasonal pasture production and strategies are in place to respond to seasonal conditions.
+Fencing off vulnerable overgrazed areas to allow recovery of pastures (ie. electric fencing or opportunity to explore virtual fencing methods).
 Resource Condition:1.
 Stable or increasing frequency of 3P grasses.2.
 Managed weed presence (woody or otherwise).3.
 Maintain or improve soil condition.
-Resource Condition: High frequency of 3P grasses.
-Proactive weed control program.
-Minimal erosion, with management strategy in place.
-Minimal woodland thickening, with management strategy in place.
+Resource Condition: 1.
+High frequency of 3P grasses.
+2. Proactive weed control program.
+3. Minimal erosion, with management strategy in place.
+4. Minimal woodland thickening, with management strategy in place.